zapfelr/job-spy-remix/job-spy-remix-prd.md

 ## Success Metrics
 - User retention (% of users active at 1 day/3 day/7 day/30 day)
 - Number of companies tracked per user
+- Also track # of user logins, company and job tracks, and feed views in Posthog